Load Factor Calculator

 Identify Peak Demand Drivers

 Analyze your operations to pinpoint what equipment or processes contribute most to peak demand.
-Staggering the start-up of large motors or high-consumption equipment can significantly flatten your load curve.
+Staggering start-up of large motors can significantly flatten your load curve and improve the 50% load factor.

 Implement Load Shifting Strategies

-Shift non-essential, energy-intensive tasks to off-peak hours when overall demand (and often electricity rates) are lower.
-This directly improves your load factor by reducing the peak-to-average ratio.
+Shift energy-intensive tasks to off-peak hours.
+This directly improves load factor by reducing the peak-to-average ratio.
+Reducing your 100 kW peak by just 10% raises load factor from 50.0% to 55.6%.

 Invest in Energy Storage

-Consider battery energy storage systems (BESS) to store electricity during low-demand periods and discharge it during peak demand.
-This can effectively 'shave' peaks, improving load factor and reducing demand charges.
+Battery energy storage systems (BESS) can store electricity during low-demand periods and discharge during peaks.
+This effectively 'shaves' peaks and can improve load factor by 10-20 percentage points.

-Load factor is a crucial metric in electrical engineering, directly reflecting the efficiency of power consumption by comparing the average demand over a period to the highest peak demand during that same period.
+Load factor directly reflects the efficiency of power consumption by comparing average demand to peak demand over a period.

 Load Factor = Average Demand (kW) / Peak Demand (kW)